WOLED vs. QD-OLED

 One of the bigger differences when it comes to monitor usages is the fact that text looks different on WOLEDs than QD-OLEDs.
 This is because Windows ClearType doesn't properly render text with either of their subpixel layouts.

 Below you can see examples from three monitors that all have a 27-inch screen size, 1440p resolution, and matte screen coating, so the only variable with text clarity is their subpixel layouts.
-You can see that the QD-OLED has the sharpest text clarity out of the three with ClearType on, while the WOLEDs have some fringing around letters.
-In fact, the RGWB subpixel layout is a bit better at rendering text than the RWBG layout, but they still have the same issues.
+You can see that the QD-OLED has the sharpest text clarity out of the three with ClearType on.
+While the WOLEDs exhibit some letter fringing, the RGWB subpixel layout is a bit better at rendering text than the RWBG layout.
 You may prefer not using ClearType with a WOLED monitor if this bothers you.

-QD-OLEDs have different types of fringing around letters than WOLEDs.
+QD-OLEDs with a triangular subpixel layout have different types of fringing around letters than WOLEDs.
 You may notice this at the top and bottom edges of straight letters, like with the T and I in the photos.
-This is something that happens regardless of ClearType.
+This happens regardless of ClearType.
 However, it's harder to notice this fringing on QD-OLEDs with higher pixel density, like those with a 4k resolution and 27-inch screen.
-And whether or not this bothers you at all changes from person to person.
+Whether or not this bothers you at all changes from person to person.

 Type WOLED WOLED QD-OLED